ctftamu/SL-GPS/src/slgps/README.md

+NOTE: This readme is for an older version of SL-GPS.
 # SL-GPS
 This repository contains the means to create a neural network architecture for dynamic chemistry reduction based on reduction results from Global Pathway Selection.
 The basic procedure is to first run adaptive GPS for 0D auto-ignition simulation so as to create a dataset.
 This dataset is later used for training the Artificial Neural Network (ANN).
 You can reach out to us at rmishra@tamu.edu (Rohit Mishra) or aaronnelson@tamu.edu (Aaron Nelson) for code issues, suggestions and/or pull requests.
 The step-by-step procedure to use this repository is as follows: